Marc-Klein/Next-TS-Template/README.md

 ## Atomic design

 The template makes use of Atomc Design.
-Read more about in the [documentation](./docs/ATOMIC_DESIGN.md).
+Read more about it in the [documentation](./docs/ATOMIC_DESIGN.md).

 ## Commands